krugazor/TermPlot/README.md

 Base class that exposes the utilities found in `TermHandler`, and sets up / restores the TTY when the program actually runs.
 It is also home to the mechanic used in the other implementations: the request then blit of the buffer, through `requestBuffer`/`requestStyledBuffer` and `draw`.

 I decided to go this route rather than direct-access, because of the way my brain works, but your mileage may vary, obviously.

+### TermMultiWindow

+Variant of a `TermWindow` that handles composition with stacks.
+A list of sub windows, and their respective ratios, is all that's needed.

 ### StandardSeriesWindow